 When we open the corresponding Veil of Negative Existence, we reach Tiphareth (which is Malkuth of the next higher Tree of Life).
 Then to actually start journeying up this next higher Tree, we have to overcome the two barriers represented by the two horizontal paths above Tiphareth.
 This process (of overcoming these barriers) is mediated by Tiphareth; hence Tiphareth is known, in the Yetziratic text, as the Mediating Intelligence.

 The first barrier, the path between Chesed and Geburah, is worked through many times.
 We travel a route from Tiphareth to Chesed, then from Chesed to Geburah, and then from Geburah back to Tiphareth.
 This forms a circuitous path which we have to take again and again, each time building up on the realization of Tiphareth.
 Hence the barrier between Chesed and Geburah does not represent a threshold to be crossed only once.
 It represents, in fact, many thresholds that we have to cross each time we reach it.
-The circuitous route, which repeatedly crosses this threshold, is the engine room that will fuel us up the path.
+The circuitous route, which repeatedly crosses this threshold, is the engine room that will fuel us up the spiritual path.

 When Tiphareth is sufficiently built up, we encounter the next threshold, that between Binah and Chokmah.
 And this is a crucial threshold, for it absolutely defines whether we stop here or we go on.
 This threshold is of the nature of a surrender, a relinquishing of a part of our personality that keeps us separate from the All.
 The Hebrew letter assigned to this path means door, and it is the real door to the higher Tree of Life.
 We cannot proceed unless we open this door, for only then do we see the hidden Sephirah, Daath, which will then reveal itself as Yesod of the next higher Tree of Life.